-CGU is committed to the ethical treatment of research participants and to IRB procedures that fully comply with current federal guidelines and standards.
-From an educational point of view, we seek to engage members of the community in issues related to the ethical treatment of participants in the research process and to prepare students for roles as researchers in other institutions.
+CGU is committed to the ethical treatment of research participants, to IRB procedures that comply with current federal regulations and with CGU guidelines and standards, and to help prepare students for roles as researchers in other institutions.
 The information in this overview is intended to provide a beginning guide for submission of information to the CGU IRB.
-Fuller documentation and related federal guidelines are available on the IRB website and in the IRB handbook.
+Fuller documentation and related federal guidelines are available on the IRB website.
 An application that describes the proposed project and protections of research participants is an essential part of this effort.
 The IRB is available to advise and assist all faculty, students, and staff with this process.

 Federal, state and university regulations require that the use of human participants in research be reviewed by and Institutional Review Board (IRB).

 At CGU, the IRB is responsible for the following:

 Reviewing research applications involving the use of human participants;

 Providing certifications of review to funding agencies;

 Receiving reports of adverse effects resulting from research with human participants;

 Monitoring complaints from human participants;

 Advising faculty, staff and students on human participants review.